Papa, Can You Hear Me?

 Papa, how I miss you kissing me good night...

-All of our emotions, not just the happy ones, are part of the kaleidoscope colors of our lives – exploding colors that are always changing as they vary in shape and hue.
+All of our emotions, not just the happy ones, are part of the kaleidoscope colors of our lives – expanding colors that constantly change as they vary in shape and hue.
+Even when life lies broken around us, we walk through the jagged parts and continue the dance of life.

 Forever Morning Of Awakening